-The Complainant has provided evidence of its trademark registration for, and rights in, the ELF BAR mark.
+The Complainant has provided evidence of its trademark registrations for, and rights in, the ELF BAR mark.

-The Complainant's ELF BAR mark is reproduced entirely in the disputed domain name with the addition of the country abbreviation, "USA".
-The Panel therefore finds that the disputed domain name is confusingly similar to the Complainant's ELF BAR mark.
-It is well established that where the relevant trade mark is recognizable within the disputed domain name, the addition of other geographical terms would not prevent a finding of confusing similarity under the first element.
-(See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.8.)
-The Panel agrees that the inclusion of the letters "usa" in the disputed domain name would mislead consumers to mistakenly believe that the Respondent's website is an official U.S. online store of the Complainant.
-The inclusion of the generic Top-Level Domain ("gTLD") ".co", does not remove the confusing similarity with the Complainant's ELF BAR trade mark as the gTLD is merely a technical requirement for domain name registrations.
+The disputed domain name consists of a misspelling of the Complainant's ELF BAR mark, with the addition of the letter "s" between "elf" and "bar".
+The Panel finds that the disputed domain name is confusingly similar to the Complainant's ELF BAR mark.
+It is well established that a domain name which consists of a common, obvious, or intentional misspelling of a trademark would be considered to be confusingly similar to the relevant mark for purposes of the first element.
+(See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.9.)
+The inclusion of the generic Top-Level Domain ("gTLD") ".com", does not remove the identity with the Complainant's ELF BAR trade mark as the gTLD is merely a technical requirement for domain name registrations.